o-oliush/e-e-test-generator/README.md

 ## Features

 - 📁 Upload contextual video or supporting files that will be forwarded to the AI when requesting new prompts.
+- 🎞️ Large videos are automatically split into 100 ms PNG frames and included in requests without exceeding attachment limits.
 - 💬 Send free-form instructions to OpenAI's API to generate detailed Markdown test plans.
 - 🗂️ Persist AI-generated prompts as Markdown files within the local `tests/` directory and list them in the UI.
 - ▶️ Run any stored test prompt by resending it to the AI for simulated execution or verification.